 - Training you to use assistive technology that helps you manage your course work

 - Facilitating your communication with faculty about your learning needs

 - Developing activities that support your goals

 We encourage any student who had a 504 plan or an Individualized Educational Plan (IEP), or who participated in special education services, to consider registering with COD.
 Additionally, we encourage anyone with acquired disabilities or recently diagnosed disabilities to contact us.
-Even if you think you will not need accommodations to participate fully in your academic program, we suggest connecting with us to stay current.
+Even if you don't think you'll need accommodations to participate fully in your academic program, we suggest connecting with us as an additional resource.

 What are the Steps for Registering?